 As a mentor to younger pastors, I’ve had the privilege of watching many of them accept their first pastorate.
 Some have spent a significant amount of time on the front end acquiring as much information and advice as possible to be successful in their first year.
-Others have jumped directly into the “deep end of the pool” and spent the first year of ministry struggling to find their bearings.
-The latter group spends a lot of time saying, “What could I have done differently during my first year?”
-This question has motivated me to create a template for new pastors.
-While I realize that every context possesses different and unique challenges, there are general principles that can form the basis of an effective pastoral strategy.
+Others have jumped directly into the “deep end of the pool” and spent the first year of ministry struggling to adjust to the new context.

-A young pastoral candidate asked me, “With all of the expectations that the church has of me as a new pastor, what should my first-year look like?”
-To this young pastor-in-training, I offer two decades of reflection on how to begin effectively your calling as a pastor.
-However, this article is not limited to first-time pastors.
+A young pastoral candidate recently asked me, “With all of the expectations that the church has of me as a new pastor, what should my first-year look like?”
+To this young pastor-in-training, I offer nearly two decades of reflection on how to begin effectively your calling as a pastor.
+This article, however, is not limited to first-time pastors.
 After experiencing a difficult pastorate, a seasoned pastor asked me to help him think through a healthy transition in order to avoid some of the same pitfalls and problems that he had previously faced.
-In response to both the new and seasoned pastors who want to faithfully serve the Lord Jesus Christ and effectively lead the church, I offer the following as building blocks of a successful transition into ministry (or into a new ministry).
+In response to both the new and seasoned pastors who want to serve the Lord Jesus Christ faithfully and effectively lead the church, I offer the following as building blocks of a successful transition into ministry (or into a new ministry).

 Phase One – Building Meaningful & Lasting Relationships Within the Church